Interesting facts about our ancestors

 (Medieval soap, made my mixing wood ash with watered down animal fat)

-In an age when no one had running water and central heating didn’t exist, you could be forgiven for thinking that people of the earlier ages weren’t as clean as we are now and went for long periods of time without washing.
+In an age when no one had running water and central heating didn’t exist, you could be forgiven for thinking that people of earlier ages weren’t as clean as we are now and went for long periods of time without washing.
 This is far from true and inventions like soap have been produced since at least the Iron Age.
-An unpleasant smell is the same to everyone and people of the earlier ages simply had river baths with home made soap instead the hot shower we know today.
-There is a document from the 10th century when the vikings settled parts of Britain that talks about how they would bathe at least once a week which is a long way off from a daily shower but far from being the unwashed brutes they are thought of.
-Body soap, cloth cleaning soap and teeth cleaning methods have been around for much longer than we think, with soap being especially popular in ancient Rome and Greece.
+An unpleasant smell is the same to everyone and people of the earlier ages simply had river baths with homemade soap instead of the hot shower we know today.
+There is a document from the 10th century when the Vikings settled parts of Britain that talks about how they would bathe at least once a week which is a long way off from a daily shower but far from being the unwashed brutes they are thought of.
+Body soap, cloth cleaning soap, and teeth cleaning methods have been around for much longer than we think, with soap being especially popular in ancient Rome and Greece.

 Your heritage is probably made up of over a dozen countries

-This one would depend greatly on where you are in the world, but for someone living in Britain you can count on your lineage coming from at least 10 different countries.
+This one would depend greatly on where you are in the world, but for someone living in Britain, you can count on your lineage coming from at least 10 different countries.
 The first occupants of the British Isles are known as the Celts and are believed to have crossed the land bridge between France and England before it flooded over 10,000 years ago.
-After this the Romans invaded in 43AD and sent troops from all over Europe to occupy the lands, who spread their genetics with the native people.
-A long time after the Romans left, the Saxon invasion made up of people from modern day Germany, Denmark, Belgium and the Netherlands invaded and mixed with the native Celtic/Roman blood lines.
-Then the Vikings came from Norway, Denmark, Sweden and Finland and mixed with the population, followed by the France and a ton of other minor invasions that all left traces of their genetics within the population.
-Before this huge mixing pot of mostly European genetics formed the people of the British Isles, the origin of our race is believed to have come out of Africa before moving into the Middle East and Asia before it reached the British Isles.
-Looking back far enough could see an ancestor you descended from living in a jungle in what we now call Somalia.
+After this, the Romans invaded in 43AD and sent troops from all over Europe to occupy the lands, who spread their genetics to the native people.
+A long time after the Romans left, the Saxon invasion made up of people from modern-day Germany, Denmark, Belgium, and the Netherlands invaded and mixed with the native Celtic/Roman bloodlines.